Rudis1261/web-the-black-mote/README.md

     ?>

 ***Remote.py***
 This baby goes into Redis and checks for commands and dispatches the relevant command to the linux kernel to be actioned.
-Very nice! **Remember to make this executable if you want to launch with it** *(sudo chomod +x remote.py)*
+Very nice! **Remember to make this executable if you want to launch with it** *(sudo chmod +x remote.py)*
 <!-- language: lang-js -->

     #!/usr/bin/env python